rakinds/lfd_final/README.md

 ## Datasets

 The necessary datasets can be found below.
-These need to be downloaded and preprocessed to be used.
+These need to be downloaded, preprocessed and added to a `data` folder to be used.

 | Dataset    | Link      | Comments |
 | ------------- | ------------- | ------------- |